The switch to online delivery as a result of Covid-19 and its impact on the experience and appreciation of face-to-face education

 - How does this experience compare with face-to-face (or in-person) learning/teaching?

 - What are learners/teachers preferences for learning/teaching environments going forward into the future in a non-pandemic situation?

-The initial findings will be presented to the 2020 Universities Association of Lifelong Learning Conference in Glasgow on 7 June 20, with further information being collected during June 2022.
+The initial findings were presented to the 2022 Universities Association of Lifelong Learning Conference in Glasgow on 7 June 2022.